djalbat/easy/README.md

 - `insertAfter(siblingElement)`
 - `remove()`

-Each of the supported elements has methods specific to its function, check the source for details.
+Each of the supported elements has methods specific to its function, check the source for details, especially for the `window` and `document` singletons.

 ## Building